Energy Efficient Obfuscation of Side-Channel Leakage for Preventing Side-Channel Attacks: Experimental Results

 \section{Experimental Results}

 We evaluate our proposed scheme on the Grizzly benchmark dataset described in~\cite{computer2013}.
 Grizzly is based on leakage data collected from the data bus of the Atmel XMEGA 256 A3U, which is a widely used 8-bit micro-controller.
-While the use of data with 8-bit secrets may appear overly simplistic, it is well suited for the evaluation of the energy efficiency of countermeasures.
 Given the 8-bit nature of the system, there are 256 keys.
-For each key $k \in \{0, 1, \ldots, 255\}$, 3072 raw traces are recorded.
-These traces are divided into two sets: a \emph{profiling} set and an \emph{attack} set.
+For each key $K \in \{0, 1, \ldots, 255\}$, 3072 raw traces are recorded.
+Note since the target micro-controller only executes the load instruction on each key, we just treat $\text{T}$ is fixed as constant during the operations.
+Hence now we have $X=K$.
+Typically, these recorded traces are divided into two sets: a \emph{profiling} set and an \emph{attack} set.
 Each raw trace has 2500 samples, and each sample represents the total current consumption in all CPU ground pins.

-The attack algorithm we used in the experiments is the linear model based Template Attack described in~\cite{schindler2005stochastic,Jin2018}.
-In this attack, the leakage function is represented by a linear model (also called {\em stochastic model} in this context), and during profiling the leakage function and the model is estimated by solving the linear equations built from all or a subset of keys.
-Based on the estimated leakage function, the template, which typically is in form of Gaussian Model, for each key is built.
-In the attack phase, we select the candidate key with the maximum likelihood in matching.
-In our experiments, we use all keys~(256 keys) for profiling the leakage function.
-As a baseline for key recovery, we also present the results of the original Template Attack (denoted by \textbf{OA}), which is the version without generating noise sequence injected into the raw traces.

-The sampling methods that we used in the experiments include 3ppc, 20ppc, and allap, which are very typical compression methods in side-channel attacks.
-In the Grizzly dataset, the number of samples obtained by these methods in each trace typically are:~$18\sim30$ for 3ppc, $75\sim79$ for 20ppc, and $125$ for allap, respectively~\cite{choudary2013efficient}.
-As we discussed in Section~\ref{sec:analysis}, the chosen of the sampling method is based on the system's performance requirements, such as the security level and energy consumption budget.
-We will evaluate the different scenarios where the system and the attacker choose different sampling methods and discuss the principle of how to choose the appropriate sampling method for the specific system.
+The compression methods that we used in the experiments include 3ppc, 20ppc, allap, LDA, and PCA, which are commonly used compression methods in side-channel attacks.
+We pick 3ppc, 20ppc, LDA, and PCA as the candidates of the compression methods used in~\textbf{Algorithm~1}.
+In the Grizzly dataset, the number of samples obtained by these sample selection methods in each trace typically are:~$18\sim30$ for 3ppc, $75\sim79$ for 20ppc, and $125$ for allap, respectively~\cite{choudary2013efficient}.
+For PCA and LDA, we set the dimension after compression as 4~(now $m_c=4$) during the system design phase.